yasufum/dpdk-installer/README.md

 First of all, edit "hosts" to register IP addresses under the roles.

-There are three two roles in "hosts", common, qemu and pktgen.
+There are three two roles in "hosts", common, spp and pktgen.
 Role is a kind of group of installation processes.
 Each of processes are defined in "roles/[role_name]/tasks/main.yml".

 ##### (1) common role

 common is a basic role and applied for all of roles.
-If you run qemu's task, common's task is run before qemu's.
+If you run spp's task, common's task is run before spp's.

-##### (2) qemu role
+##### (2) spp role

 First, install DPDK and other tools with common role.
-Then nstall qemu for running VMs.
+Then install qemu for running VMs.

 ##### (3) pktgen role